Case Study: Kelpi and Made Smarter

 Through this partnership, Kelpi has not only streamlined operations, but also positioned itself for sustainable growth, making strides in the fight against plastic pollution.

-The programme is delivered in partnership with the University of the West of England and The National Composites Centre.
+The programme is delivered in partnership with the University of the West of England and NCC.